Measures We Are Taking

 The team have been participating in Run Melbourne for the last 6 years and last year we had 170 people take part.
 Usually the team raises funds for our Opening Doors Projects.

-We thought our Johnno’s Run team was a great way to do this.
 We are really keen to provide and support opportunities for people to stay connected, keep active and continue to have lots of social contact.

 We usually have a team training session at Scenic Drive, every Monday night, at 5.15pm instead our sponsors are setting a challenge on Facebook each week for us to complete.